-<RepositoryName>\LastProcessed.
+<RepositoryName>LastProcessed.

-Whether you use the import action or set up a task in the OmniGroupServer configuration file, the text files must be constructed as described in Construct the Text File, below
+Whether you use the import action or set up a task in the OmniGroupServer configuration file, the text files must be constructed as described in Construct the Text File, on the next page

 Construct the Text File

 This section describes how to construct a text file containing user and group information in a format that can be imported into OmniGroupServer.